-Vitamin-A is also required for maintaining healthy mucusa and skin.
+Vitamin-A is also required for maintaining healthy mucosa and skin.
 Consumption of natural fruits rich in vitamin-A is known to protect from lung and oral cavity cancers.

-It is also rich in anti-oxidant flavonoids like lycopene, beta-carotene, lutein, zeaxanthin and cryptoxanthin.
+It is rich in antioxidant flavonoids like β-carotene, lutein, zeaxanthin, and cryptoxanthin.
 These antioxidants have been found to offer protection against colon, prostate, breast, endometrial, lung, and pancreatic cancers.